azumafuji/kimsellis-com/content/classes.md

 {{< separator >}}

 ## Please note...
-I have paused most of my classes and private clients as I work on my Master's Degree in Physiotherapy.
+I have paused most of my classes and private clients as I work on my master's degree in Physiotherapy.
 (September 2024 - September 2026).

 {{< separator >}}